swipswaps/dots/README.md

 3. Install Ansible `sudo pip3 install ansible`
 4. Clone this repository somewhere.
 I usually use `~/dots/`.
 5. Edit `group_vars/all` as required.
-6. As a regular user (probably the same as in `group_vars/all`, execute Ansible as shown bellow:
+6. As a regular user (probably the same as in `group_vars/all`), execute Ansible as shown bellow:

 `ansible-playbook -i hosts site.yml -K -C` to run Ansible in check mode.
 `ansible-playbook -i hosts site.yml -K` to run Ansible against localhost.

+Setup requires root privileges (but of course it does).
+Ansible will ask you for your password to become root user.
+This is required because Ansible automates package installation, changes settings only accessible to root etc.

 ## Things not yet automated